helcl42/WormHoles/README.md

 ## TODO

- - register just a lambda instead of "full" handler(functor)
+ - register just a lambda instead of a "full" handler(functor)

- - this library might be "inlined" in single header (at the moment there are four)
+ - this library might be "inlined" into a single header (there are four at the moment)

  - add more complex examples